scattering/HklEnv/README.md

-# pycrysppo
+# HklEnv
-A reinforcement learning approach to faster crystallographic measurements using Proximal Policy Optimization 2 from OpenAI baselines
+An evnvironment for a reinforcement learning approach to faster crystallographic measurements using Proximal Policy Optimization 2 from OpenAI baselines